Lenders should set aside post-bailout funds for Ireland, says IMF official

 Following years of fiscal austerity to meet the conditions of the bailout, the economy is expected to grow slightly this year and expand at a faster clip in 2014.
 But yet more spending cuts are on the agenda for next year and unemployment remains high.

-Lipton also said it was up to the Irish government to decide if it needed a second aid programme.
+Lipton also said it was up to the Irish government to decide if it needed a second aid program.

 (Reporting by Michelle Martin; Editing by John Stonestreet)